-3.2.
-Disposal
+4.2 Disposal

-All waste must be disposed of in accordance with current legalisation regulations.
+All waste must be disposed of in accordance with current legalisation and regulations.
+Advice can be sought from the Head of Department or Director of Estates & Facilities.

-4. ASBESTOS
+5. ASBESTOS

 Asbestos is a material which has been used in many applications and materials and can be found in the built environment.